leo-mazzone/squirrel/README.md

 # Squirrel

 > [!IMPORTANT]
 > This is currently a personal project for learning and development.
 Everything on this page is aspirational.
-The code will be incomplete and unstable until this notice disappears.
+The code will be incomplete and unstable and code quality might suffer due to heavy LLM use - which is actually a core part of this as a learning experiment.

 Squirrel lets you query information from a SQL database using natural language.